BASED IN SLIGO, IRELAND

 Tony Gallagher: Gene tells us that Tony is still living in Enniskillen and is involved in the insurance industry.

-Barry Scully: Barry Scully is based in Dublin and has his own band, Bee Bop Gold, which is in great demand at weddings and corporate functions.
+Barry Scully - RIP: Barry Scully was based in Dublin and had his own band, Bee Bop Gold, which was in great

 Malachy "Mal" Kearns: Gene tells us that after the band broke up, Mal went on to join Derek and the Sounds in 1970.
 Mal now lives in Canada and plays with a local showband there.